ba-st/Buoy/docs/reference/Collections.md

 - `detect:ifFound:ifNone:` evaluates an action block if any of the elements match the condition block.
 If no elements match evaluates the fail block.
 - `ifEmpty:ifNotEmpty:` evaluates one of two blocks depending on the collection emptiness.
+- `noneSatisfy:` evaluates to true if no one in the collection satisfies the condition.
+- `printElementsOn:` prints the elements in the collection to a string.
 - `removeAll` removes all elements of the receiver.
 - `select:thenCollect:` filters the elements in the receiver using the condition block, collecting after the results evaluating the action block.
+- `sorted` returns a copy of the collection sorted.

 ## `SequenceableCollection` extensions